 The conversion option was not required to be bifurcated because the conversion options of the December 2018 Notes and the September 2022 Notes are indexed to the Company's ADSs and Class A ordinary shares, respectively, and meet all additional conditions for equity classification.
 Since the conversion options were not required to be bifurcated, the Company then determined if there were any beneficial conversion features ("BCF") in accordance with ASC 470-20.
-The Company assessed the embedded conversion option feature of the December 2018 Notes and the September 2022 Notes and concluded that there is no BCF because the effective conversion price of the December 2018 Notes and the September 2022 Notes and concluded that there is no BCF because the effective conversion price of the December 2018 Notes and the September 2022 Notes and concluded that there is no BCF because the effective conversion price of the December 2018 Notes and the September 2022 Notes and class A ordinary shares at their respective commitment dates.
+The Company assessed the embedded conversion option feature of the December 2018 Notes and the September 2022 Notes and concluded that there is no BCF because the effective conversion price of the December 2018 Notes and the September 2022 Notes exceeded the fair value of the Company's ADSs and Class A ordinary shares at their respective commitment dates.
 For the November 2022 Notes, the Company recognized a BCF of US\$12,113 through a credit to additional paid-in capital because the fair value per Class A ordinary share of US\$38.00 exceeded the most favorable conversion price of US\$35.83 at the commitment date on November 4, 2015.
 The resulting discount of US\$12,113 to the November 2022 Notes is then accreted to the redemption value as interest expense using the effective interest method through the consolidated statements of comprehensive income (loss) over the term of the November 2022 Notes.

 In connection with the make-whole fundamental change provision within the Notes agreements, the number of ADSs and Class A ordinary shares issuable upon conversion of the Notes will be increased if the Holders decide to convert.
-As (i) the fair value of the ADSs into which the December 2018 Notes is convertible plus the make-whole ADSs and (ii) the fair value of the Class A ordinary shares into which the September 2022 Notes and the November 2022 Notes are convertible plus the make-whole Class A ordinary shares, respectively, do not approximate the fair value at the settlement date, the make-whole features are not indexed to the Company's ADSs for the December 2018 Notes and Class A ordinary shares for the September 2022 notes, and are required to be bifurcated.
+As (i) the fair value of the ADSs into which the December 2018 Notes is convertible plus the make-whole ADSs and (ii) the fair value of the Class A ordinary shares into which the September 2022 Notes and the November 2022 Notes are convertible plus the make-whole Class A ordinary shares, respectively, do not approximate the fair value at the settlement date, the make-whole features are not indexed to the Company's ADSs for the December 2018 Notes and Class A ordinary shares for the September 2022 and the November 2022 Notes, and are required to be bifurcated.
 The fair values of the make-whole features were insignificant for the years ended December 31, 2014, 2015 and 2016.